Stephen Flynn (Irish politician)

 Stephen Flynn (died 24 November 1960) was an Irish Fianna Fáil politician.
 He was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) at the 1932 general election for the Leitrim–Sligo constituency.

 He was re-elected at each subsequent general election up to 1957.
 He died in 1960 during the 16th Dáil, a by-election was held on 1 March 1961 which was won by Joseph McLoughlin of Fine Gael.

-Flynn was the longest serving Chairman of Leitrim County Council.
+Flynn was the longest serving chairperson of Leitrim County Council.